filip-husnik/protist-genomics/README.md

 For gene prediction, I use [BRAKER2](https://github.com/Gaius-Augustus/BRAKER).
 Braker2 relies on Augustus and GeneMarkET and can take advantage of RNA-Seq data.
 For mapping RNA-Seq reads, I use the [STAR aligner](https://github.com/alexdobin/STAR).

 # Repeat finding and masking

+Repeat masking will in most cases increase gene prediction accuracy.
+It reduces prediction of false genes in repetitive and low complexity genome regions.
+However, it's always useful to compare gene prediction between an unmasked and masked assembly to see any negative effects (for example, masking of real genes in gene-rich and repeat-poor genomes).

 1) build a RepeatModeler database
 ```
 /opt/RepeatModeler-open-1.0.11/BuildDatabase -name species_name -engine ncbi scaffolds_filtered.fasta